Dylan-Liew/definitely-not-java/docs/01-compiler.md

 ## Compiler Functions
 - Translates source code to machine code/bytecode
-- Checks code for syntax errors (grammar)
+- Checks code for syntax errors
-      - During compilation is still under the control of the programmer.
+    - Compilation errors are caught during development, allowing programmers to fix them early.
-      - Runtime error is less desirable as it might occur when customers are running the code.
+    - Runtime errors are less desirable because they occur while the program is running, potentially affecting users.
-      - Try to detect errors as much as possible during compilation instead of Runtime
+    - The goal is to catch as many errors as possible at compile time, rather than during execution.
 - Performs type checking
 - Can be either:
     - Conservative: Reports error if possibility of incorrect statement